CLICK HERE FOR OUR ENGLISH WEBSITE

 said the committee in its justification.

 Non-alcoholic beers and mixed beer drinks have become increasingly popular in Germany in recent years.
-The production of non-alcoholic beers in Germany has more than doubled since 2007 – to a good 680 million liters in 2021.
+The production of non-alcoholic beers in Germany has more than doubled since 2007 – to a good 670 million liters in 2023.
 The Brewers’ Association expects that every tenth beer brewed in Germany will soon be non-alcoholic.
 There are now more than 800 different non-alcoholic beer brands nationwide.
 A survey by the Brauer-Bund has shown that consumers value the good taste, the low number of calories and the use of only natural raw materials in non-alcoholic beverages.
 In addition to classic varieties such as Pilsner, wheat beer or shandy, more and more regional specialties such as Kölsch and Alt as well as special types of beer such as Indian Pale Ale are being brewed as non-alcoholic versions in Germany.

 With a market share of around 50 percent, the most popular type of beer among Germans is Pils.

-6. Man and woman – tastes are different
+Man and Woman – Tastes are Different

 While men in particular often prefer pilsner, pale and non-alcoholic beers have more female fans, according to a survey from INSA.
 46 percent of men and 36 percent of women declared pils as their favorite type of beer with 11 percent of the men and 15 percent of the women saying they preferred the light color.
-The difference is even greater when it comes to non-alcoholic beer: 9 percent of men and 14 percent of women said this was the most popular type.
+The difference is even greater when it comes to non-alcoholic beer.
+9 percent of men and 14 percent of women said this was the most popular type.

 The fact that Germany is currently experiencing a renaissance of beer and brewing is also clear from the fact that both the number of home and hobby brewers and the community of trained beer sommeliers have grown steadily in recent years.

-9. Craft beer made in Germany
+Craft Beer Made in Germany

 Craft beers are mostly very aroma-intensive beers in which larger amounts of hops and often new aroma hop varieties or special malts are used.
 These beers, which are characterized by regionality and a love of experimentation, are usually only produced in small quantities and are often served directly on site in breweries and bars.
 With their creative ideas and constantly new variants, the craft beer brewers succeed in creating very enjoyable and surprising beers.
 Although the market share of craft beers in Germany has so far only been around one percent, the demand for these beers documents the growing interest of consumers in beer variety and in brewing.